Treaty of Nerchinsk: The border

 The agreed boundary was the Argun River north to its confluence with the Shilka River, up the Shilka to the "Gorbitsa River", up the Gorbitsa to its headwaters, then along the east-west watershed through the Stanovoy Mountains and down the Uda River (Khabarovsk Krai) to the Sea of Okhotsk at its southwest corner.

 The border west of the Argun was not defined (at the time, this area was controlled by the Oirats).
 Neither side had very exact knowledge of the course of the Uda River.
 The Gorbitsa is hard to find on modern maps.

-Treaty details

-The treaty had six paragraphs: 1 and 2: definition of the border, 3.
-Albazin to be abandoned and destroyed.
-4. Refugees who arrived before the treaty to stay, those arriving after the treaty to be sent back.
-5. Trade to be allowed with proper documents.
-6. Boundary stones to be erected, and general exhortations to avoid conflict.